Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 ## Overview

-Smart contracts are immutable by default, adding a layer of security and trust to the contracts.
-But software quality depends on the ability to upgrade source code to produce iterative releases.
-A certain degree of mutability is needed for bug fixing and potential product improvements.
+Code of a smart contract deployed on chain is immutable, however, we can update the code hash of a contract to point to a different code (therefore changing the code of the smart contract).
+This functionality can be used for bug fixing and potential product improvements.
+To do this, we need to first deploy a smart contract with the new code to register its code hash to the chain, and then call the `ink::env::set_code_hash` function.
+This function needs to be exposed in the smart contract API.
+You can check an example [here](https://github.com/paritytech/ink/tree/master/examples/upgradeable-contracts/set-code-hash).

 Upgradeability allows experimenting and deploying the product at the early stage, always leaving the chance to fix vulnerabilities and progressively add features.
 It is more actual right now while ink! and contract-pallet are under active development.
 Upgradeable contracts are not a Bug if they are developed consciously with decentralization in mind.

 Decentralization can be achieved by providing the right to upgrade only to decentralized authority like governance, multisig, or another analog.

-It is not hard to upgrade the logic of contracts.
-It can be achieved via `Proxy` and `Diamond` patterns or via the `set_code_hash` function provided by contract-pallet.
-The hardest part is to save the contract's state and make it compatible with new logic.
+There is also a possibility of smart contract upgradeability via `Proxy` and `Diamond` patterns, but these use `DelegateCall`.
+Delegate calls [were marked](https://github.com/paritytech/ink/pull/1331#discussion_r953736863) as a possible attack vector in ink!
+Therefore the `Proxy` and `Diamond` patterns will not work within OpenBrush until this is reimplemented in ink!
+4.

 ## Storage layout